-3 Ways to Customize DevOps
+3 Areas to Drive DevOps Change

 In 2019 and beyond, DevOps will be increasingly customizable via cloud & containers, machine learning/artificial intelligence, and security

 When it comes to the software development life cycle (SDLC), the ability to edit a process, customize an inherited process, and track the number of customizations is considered sacred.
 With DevOps, the SDLC is especially manageable, partly due to the emphasis on teamwork, collaboration, and synchronization between business units.

 The ever-growing popularity of DevOps means an increased fine-tuning of the overall DevOps process.
 This customization of DevOps is already gaining traction, and we can expect to see more in the years ahead.
 The DevOps community is already finding some trending behavior, such as capitalizing on the ability to leave feedback, or soliciting feedback directly on github.
 Process models for projects are discussed at length on some user boards, with members of the projects exchanging best practices and user stories.

 When integrated properly, DevOps has the potential help businesses attain hugly competitive advantages in the marketplace.
 With that said, take a look at 3 innovative ways units are customizing their DevOps to get the most out of their daily grind.